aldehir/cloud-flare-updater/README.md

 # CloudFlareUpdater

-Periodically updates a DNS record through CloudFlare's REST API to the IP assigned to my router.
+CloudFlare Updater is a simple program that periodically retrieves my router's latest assigned IP address from the router's web server and updates a given DNS record through CloudFlare's REST API.